EDUCATION

 BECAUSE STRONG SCHOOLS MATTER

 The Colorado education funding crisis is a direct result of state-level, voter-approved policies.
 E•ƒ(ec) programs address immediate classroom needs.
-However, E•ƒ(ec)s approach to solving the education funding emergency is to engage and inform our community about policies that compromise our kids’ ability to learn, thrive, and grow.
+However, E•ƒ(ec)'s approach to solving the education funding emergency is to engage and inform our community about policies that compromise our kids’ ability to learn, thrive, and grow.
 E•ƒ(ec)’s impact is represented in the community campaigns listed below.
 Since 2011 E•ƒ(ec)’s advocacy & campaign work have resulted in the infusion of over $228M local dollars to Eagle County Schools.

 2023 E•f(ec) Advocacy

 5B Bond invests in critical employee housing and early childhood facilities.
+This measured passed!

 2019 - 2021 E•f(ec) Advocacy